How to plant sweet corn at home

 When you see firm kernels, pierce them and if they produce a milky liquid, the corn is ready to be picked.
 It is recommended to eat them after harvesting, so remember it is better to plant a lot.

-If you want to read similar articles to How to plant sweet corn at home, we recommend you visit our Gardening & plants category.
+If you'd like to read similar articles to How to plant sweet corn at home, we recommend you browse around our Gardening & plants category.

 - Try make sure that your crop doesn't experience sudden temperature changes.